Chèvre (Goat Cheese) vs Feta Cheese

 Feta is a brined curd white cheese from Greece, made traditionally from sheep's milk, or from a mixture of sheep and goat's milk.
 It is crumbly with a slightly grainy texture and has a salty, tangy flavor.
 Feta is commonly used in salads, pastries, and as a table cheese, and is central to Greek cuisine.

-Chèvre (Goat Cheese) comes from France.
-Feta Cheese originated from Greece.
+• Origin: Chèvre (Goat Cheese) (France), Feta Cheese (Greece)

 Pairing Comparison